-The authority for audit by the CAG is derived from Articles 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Services) Act, 1971.
-The CAG conducts audit of expenditure of the departments of GoTN under Section 131 of the CAG's (DPC) Act, 1971.
-The CAG is the sole auditor in respect of 37 Autonomous Bodies which are audited under Sections 19(2)2, 19(3)3 and 20(1)4 of the said Act.
+The authority for audit by the CAG is derived from Articles 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Services) (DPC) Act, 1971.
+The CAG conducts audit of expenditure of the departments of GoTN under Section 131 of the CAG's (DPC) Act.
+The CAG is the sole auditor in respect of one Autonomous Body which is audited under Section 19(2)2 of the CAG's (DPC) Act.
 Audit of Government companies is also conducted under Section 19(1) of the CAG's (DPC) Act.
-In addition, the CAG conducts, under Section 145 of the Act, audit of other Autonomous Bodies, which are substantially funded by the State Government.
-Audit of Urban Local bodies (ULBs) are conducted under Section 14(2) of the CAG's (DPC) Act, 1971.
-The CAG also provides technical guidance and support to the Local Fund Audit for audit of Local Bodies.
-The principles and methodologies for various audits are
+In addition, the CAG conducts audit of PRIs and other Autonomous Bodies which are substantially funded by the State Government under Section 143 of the CAG's (DPC) Act.
+The principles and methodologies for various audits are prescribed in the Regulations on Audit and Accounts (Amendments) 2020 and CAG's Auditing Standards, 2017.